redtexts/texts/icg_1987_communism_against_democracy.md

 content, the substance of social democracy... i.e. **bourgeois socialism**.
-The 'betrayal' of the revolutionary program doesn't suddenly date from 1914, but goes back to the years around 1875 when there came together the Lassalians and the already barely revolutionary marxists (Bebel, Liebknecht, ...) at Gotha to round the social democratic party of sinister reputation.
-At this stage the Lassalians were already well integrated into the Bismarckian state.
+The 'betrayal' of the revolutionary program doesn't suddenly date from 1914, but goes back to the years around 1875 when there came together the Lassallians and the already barely revolutionary marxists (Bebel, Liebknecht, ...) at Gotha to round the social democratic party of sinister reputation.
+At this stage the Lassallians were already well integrated into the Bismarckian state.
 The autonomisation of leaders (and therefore of bureaucracy) can only exist at the heart of organisations, parties, etc. where the only things which